 Greek has also had an impact on the written abbreviation of Christmas as "Xmas."
 While this is sometimes considered a disrespectful way of writing it, for the Greeks it is a way of writing the word using the cross symbolized by the "X." It is considered to be a perfectly respectful way of writing Christmas rather than a casual abbreviation.

 Greece has its own musical traditions around the holidays, too.
 In fact, the English word for Christmas carol comes from the Greek dance, the Choraulein, which is performed to flute music.
 Christmas carols were originally sung during festivals all around the world, including in Greece, so this tradition still lives strong in many of the major cities and small villages of the country.

 Some even believe that Santa Claus originated in Greece.
-In our article "Was Santa Greek?" we discuss the life of the 300 AD bishop Agios Nikolaos whose philanthropy and charity work around the young country included tales of him throwing gold down chimneys to help mitigate poverty.
+Around 300 AD, bishop Agios Nikolaos was said to have thrown gold down chimneys to help mitigate poverty.
 Although there are many origin stories for Santa Claus, this may be one of the oldest and biggest influences on the modern tradition and lore of the man from the North Pole.

 How to Say Happy New Year in Greek